 - Fees may be applicable

-- Approval of General Terms and Conditions for the use of Public Places
+- Acceptance of General Terms and Conditions for the use of public places.

-More complicated events that have more impact on the public, the park grounds, the traffic or/and the neighbourhood might require:
+More complicated events that have more impact on the public, the park grounds, the traffic and/or the environment might require:

 Food and/or special liquor licenses